YESAndy/yesandy.github.io/_posts/2023-08-16-jetson-tutorial1.md

 _Download SDK manager_
 click on the ".deb Ubuntu" to download the SDK manager.

 > You need to register an account.
-After logging in, we can download it successfully.
 If you don't know how to register, you can refer to [link](https://www.waveshare.com/wiki/NVIDIA-acess)
 {: .prompt-info }